-- 1. willfully injure any other person or threaten to do so; - willfully damage or remove district property; 2. - disrupt the orderly conduct of classes, school programs or other 3. school activities; - distribute or wear materials on school grounds which appear 4. obscene, which advocate illegal action, discriminate against race, nationality, religion, or sexual orientation, appear libelous, disruptive to the school program or obstruct the rights of others; - intimidate, harass, or discriminate against any person on the basis 5. of race, color, religion, sex, age or disability; - 6. enter upon any portion of the school premises without authorization or remain in any building or facility after it is normally closed; - obstruct the free movement of any person in any place to which 7. these rules apply; - violate traffic law, parking regulations or other restrictions on 8. vehicles: - possess, consume, sell, distribute or exchange alcoholic 9. beverages, controlled substance, or be under the influence of either on school property or at any school-related function; - possess or use firearms and/or other weapons, including air 10. guns, pistols, rifles, shotguns, ammunition, explosives, box cutters, knives, gas canisters, pepper spray or other noxious spray
+- 1. willfully injure any other person or threaten to do so - 2. willfully damage or remove district property; - disrupt the orderly conduct of classes, school programs or other 3. school activities; - distribute or wear materials on school grounds which appear 4. obscene, which advocate illegal action, discriminate against race, nationality, religion, or sexual orientation, appear libelous, disruptive to the school program or obstruct the rights of others; - 5. intimidate, harass, or discriminate against any person on the basis of race, color, religion, sex, age or disability; - 6. enter upon any portion of the school premises without authorization or remain in any building or facility after it is normally closed; - obstruct the free movement of any person in any place to which 7. these rules apply; - violate traffic law, parking regulations or other restrictions on vehicles; - possess, consume, sell, distribute or exchange alcoholic bever-9. ages, controlled substance, or be under the influence of either on school property or at any school-related function; - 10. possess or use firearms and/or other weapons, including air guns, pistols, rifles, shotguns, ammunition, explosives, box cutters, knives, gas canisters, pepper spray or other noxious spray in or on school property (except in the case of law enforcement officers or except as specifically authorized by the school district); - 11. loiter on or about school grounds;